Sarah Yantakosol Gayer

 Sarah is a recognized thought leader and frequent speaker at national and international maritime conferences, including:

-• American Bar Association – Admiralty Disruption Conference (Moderator, 2019)
+• American Bar Association – Admiralty Disruption Conference (2025)

 • Tulane Admiralty Law Institute – Offshore Jurisdiction & Choice of Law (2018)